MilesChatterji/SpectreOS/HARDWARE_CONTROLS_ISSUE_ANALYSIS.md

 - Function keys can directly control PipeWire via D-Bus
 - Niri or the application can handle these keys

-### 6. WiFi Status Widget Mis-reporting
+### 6. WiFi Status Widget Mis-reporting - ✅ RESOLVED

 **Problem**: The WiFi widget in Noctalia Shell shows as "off" even though WiFi is connected and working.

-**Root Cause**: Scanning interval and timing issues in Noctalia's NetworkService:
-- The widget icon depends on `NetworkService.networks` being populated with a connected network
-- The scan happens asynchronously after component initialization
-- If the scan doesn't complete or is delayed, `NetworkService.networks` remains empty
-- The widget shows "wifi-off" when `networks` is empty, even if WiFi is actually connected
-- The widget does NOT check `Settings.data.network.wifiEnabled` for icon display
+**Root Cause**: `nmcli` was not found in PATH when Noctalia's NetworkService tried to scan for networks, causing the scan to fail silently.

+**Solution Applied**:
+1. ✅ Added explicit PATH to `noctalia-shell` systemd service environment
+2. ✅ Included `/run/current-system/sw/bin` and NetworkManager binaries in PATH
+3. ✅ Added `PassEnvironment = [ "PATH" ];` to ensure PATH is inherited

 **Current State**:
 - ✅ WiFi adapter is enabled (`nmcli radio wifi` returns "enabled")
 - ✅ WiFi is connected (active connection exists)
 - ✅ `nmcli` scan command works correctly and shows connected network
-- ❌ Widget shows "wifi-off" because `NetworkService.networks` is empty or scan hasn't completed
+- ✅ Widget now correctly shows WiFi status (connected/disconnected)
+- ✅ `nmcli` is accessible in Noctalia service PATH

-**Why It Happens**:
+**Why It Was Failing**:
-1. **Initial State**: On startup, `NetworkService.networks` starts as empty `{}`
-2. **Scan Timing**: The scan happens asynchronously after component initialization
+1. **PATH Issue**: `nmcli` was not in the PATH when Noctalia's NetworkService tried to execute it
+2. **Service Environment**: The systemd user service didn't have the system PATH configured
-3. **Scan Failure/Delay**: If the scan fails or doesn't complete in time, `networks` remains empty
+3. **Scan Failure**: Without `nmcli`, the network scan failed, leaving `NetworkService.networks` empty
-4. **Widget Logic**: Widget only checks `NetworkService.networks` for connected status, not `Settings.data.network.wifiEnabled`

-**Solution Options**:
-1. Fix widget logic to check `Settings.data.network.wifiEnabled` as fallback
-2. Ensure scan completes reliably before widget renders
-3. Improve state detection to combine `wifiEnabled` AND network connection status
-4. Check if `nmcli` output format matches expected parsing

-See `WIFI_STATUS_ISSUE_ANALYSIS.md` for detailed analysis.
+4. **Widget Display**: Empty networks caused widget to show "wifi-off" even when WiFi was connected

+**Fix Details**:
+- Added `PATH=/run/current-system/sw/bin:${pkgs.lib.makeBinPath [ ... pkgs.networkmanager ]}` to service environment
+- This ensures `nmcli`, `sh`, `brightnessctl`, and other system binaries are accessible to Noctalia

-### 7. Nightlight Functionality - ❌ STILL NOT WORKING
+### 7. Nightlight Functionality - ✅ RESOLVED

 **Problem**: Nightlight (blue light filter) functionality does not work in Niri.

 **Root Cause**:
-- Nightlight typically requires access to display color temperature controls
+- Nightlight requires `wlsunset` to be running as a service
-- May require specific GPU driver support or D-Bus services
 - GNOME provides nightlight via Settings Daemon, which Niri doesn't have
-- Note: GPU issue is resolved (AMD is now active), but nightlight still needs implementation
+- `wlsunset` was available but not configured/started

+**Solution Applied**:
+1. ✅ Added `wlsunset` to `environment.systemPackages` in `niri.nix` for system-wide availability
+2. ✅ Configured `wlsunset` as a systemd user service in `niri.nix`
+3. ✅ Added key binding in Niri config (`Mod+Shift+N`) to toggle nightlight on/off
+4. ✅ Service starts automatically with the user session

 **Current State**:
-- ❌ Nightlight not functional in Niri
+- ✅ Nightlight functional in Niri via `wlsunset` service
-- ❌ No equivalent service to GNOME's nightlight implementation
+- ✅ Service configured and starts automatically
 - ✅ GPU issue resolved (AMD is now active GPU - see GPU_OFFLOAD_NOTES.txt)
+- ✅ Key binding configured for easy toggle (`Mod+Shift+N`)
-- `wlsunset` is available in noctalia-shell runtimeDeps but not configured/started
+- ✅ `wlsunset` available system-wide

-**Next Steps** (to be addressed later):
-1. Configure `wlsunset` as a systemd user service for automatic nightlight
-2. Integrate nightlight control into Noctalia widgets
-3. Add key bindings or widget controls to toggle nightlight on/off
-4. Check if display hardware supports color temperature adjustment

-**Potential Solutions**:
-1. Use `wlsunset` (already in noctalia-shell runtimeDeps) - provides Wayland nightlight
-2. Configure `wlsunset` as a systemd user service
-3. Integrate nightlight control into Noctalia widgets
-4. Check if display hardware supports color temperature adjustment

-**Note**: `wlsunset` is already available in noctalia-shell dependencies but may need to be configured/started.
+**Service Configuration**:
+- Service name: `wlsunset.service` (systemd user service)
+- Starts with: `graphical-session.target`
+- Key binding: `Mod+Shift+N` toggles service on/off
+- Can be controlled via: `systemctl --user start/stop wlsunset.service`

-### 8. Screen Recording Widget Not Connecting to gpu-screen-recorder
+### 8. Screen Recording Widget Not Connecting to gpu-screen-recorder - ✅ RESOLVED

 **Problem**: The screen recording bar widget in Noctalia does not properly connect to the `gpu-screen-recorder` package.

 **Root Cause**:
-- Widget may be looking for `gpu-screen-recorder` in a different location
-- Widget may not have proper permissions or environment variables
-- Widget may need specific configuration to connect to the package
-- Path or command name mismatch between widget expectations and actual package
+- `gpu-screen-recorder` was not in PATH when Noctalia's widget tried to execute it
+- Widget could not find the `gpu-screen-recorder` command, causing widget and control center interactions to fail

+**Solution Applied**:
+1. ✅ Added explicit PATH to `noctalia-shell` systemd service environment
+2. ✅ Included `/run/current-system/sw/bin` in PATH where `gpu-screen-recorder` is located
+3. ✅ Added `PassEnvironment = [ "PATH" ];` to ensure PATH is inherited

 **Current State**:
-- ✅ `gpu-screen-recorder` is installed system-wide (see GPU_SCREEN_RECORDER_FIX.md)
+- ✅ `gpu-screen-recorder` is installed system-wide
 - ✅ `gpu-screen-recorder` is available in PATH
 - ✅ `gpu-screen-recorder` works when run directly from command line
-- ❌ Widget does not properly connect/control the package
+- ✅ Widget now properly connects/controls the package

-**Potential Solutions**:
-1. Check widget source code to see how it's trying to call gpu-screen-recorder
-2. Verify widget has access to PATH where gpu-screen-recorder is located
-3. Check if widget needs specific environment variables or permissions
-4. Ensure widget can execute the gpu-screen-recorder command
-5. May need to configure widget with explicit path to gpu-screen-recorder
+- ✅ Control center interactions working correctly

+**Why It Was Failing**:
+- The widget tried to execute `gpu-screen-recorder` but couldn't find it in the service's PATH
+- Without access to the system PATH, the widget couldn't locate the binary
+- The PATH fix applied to resolve brightness/WiFi issues also fixed screen recording

-**Note**: This is a widget integration issue, not a package installation issue.
-The package itself works correctly.
+**Note**: This was a PATH configuration issue, not a package installation or widget integration issue.
+The package and widget were both correct, they just needed proper PATH access.

 ## Key Differences: GNOME vs Niri